SamAlber/aws-cloud-website/README.md

 - **Addressing Public Access Settings**:
   - Resolved issues with S3 bucket public access settings by adjusting bucket policies and removing unnecessary ACL configurations.
-  - Ensured that the `--acl public-read` flag was used appropriately in deployment scripts.
+  - Ensured that the `--acl private` flag was used appropriately in deployment scripts.

 ---